DodoLintu108/Sarcasm-Checker/README.md

 ## Features

 - Detect sarcasm in Discord messages.
-- Mark messages as sarcastic with the `!Sarcasm` command.
+- Mark messages as sarcastic with the `!sarcasm` command.
 - Collect user feedback through reactions to improve the model.
-- Evaluate model accuracy with the `!Evaluate` command.
+- Evaluate model accuracy with the `!evaluate` command.
 - List available commands with the `!commands` command.

 ## Setup